Powerful A-Ha Moments

 • Acknowledge your shortcomings.
 You need to realize that you aren’t perfect.
 Recognize your weaknesses and ask others for help.
 Identify your strengths and be willing to help others where they are not as strong.
 This will help strengthen work relationships.

-Kurtz also suggests that the more specific you make your resolutions, the better chance you’ll have of continuing the behavior.
+Kurtz also suggested that the more specific you make your resolutions, the better chance you’ll have of continuing the behavior.
 So, for example, instead of saying, “I’ll keep my desk clean,” it would be more effective to plan to spend 10 minutes out of each day cleaning your desk.
 Write down your resolutions and review them.
 This will help remind you of what you resolved to do.

-Your challenge this week is to choose resolutions and goals that are achievable.
+Most importantly, choose resolutions and goals that are achievable.
 Be honest with yourself.
 If you resolve to lose 10 pounds, what are you willing to do each day to lose that weight?
 Expecting yourself to lose it all within a month is probably unrealistic.
 Cut yourself some slack when it comes to holding yourself to your resolutions.
 Consistent, small steps generally get us to our destination even if we don’t arrive there as quickly as we’d like.

 Kathleen